Study>Advice for Applicants>Admissions Policy 2024

 Offer criteria generally includes:

-• Past achievement, for example GCSE grades for undergraduate students or degree performance for postgraduate programmes.
+• Past achievement, for example GCSE grades, A level, or equivalent qualifications for undergraduate students or degree performance for postgraduate programmes.

 Course pages on our website list entry requirements with examples of qualifications, including any subject specific requirements.
 Applicants holding qualifications which are not specified on our website may contact Admissions prior to application to ask if these qualifications meet the entry requirements.
 For less commonly encountered qualifications this will be judged on a case-by-case basis in consultation with the admissions course tutor.
 The University reserves the right to exercise academic judgment and discretion when assessing prior attainment.